CamilaNieto-Centennial/bad_bank/README.md

 <h3>Description:</h3>
 <p>This project is a responsive webpage called "Bad Bank" because the web application represents a bank with no security.
 This website uses HTML, CSS, JavaScript, Bootstrap, and React.
 Please keep in mind that this is not an official website that shows up as a real bank webpage.
 I am just a developer who wants to showcase a cool website.</p>
-<p>Finally, I want to inform that this website only shows the Front End part of this application.
+<p>Finally, I want to inform you that this website only shows the Front End part of this application.
 It doesn't have integrated any Database, or Back-End part.</p>

 <h3>How to Run the website locally:</h3>
 After you clone this repository, you must follow these steps: